Valuable bits of wisdom learned by experience and observation

 - The strengths of weak ties provide valuable insights.

-- Modulate your ego in interest of better outcomes.
+- Modulate your ego in the interest of better outcomes.

 - Listen with your eyes and ears.